WaitThatShouldntWork/InferGPT/frontend/README.md

 # Run Locally

-Checkout the code, and run the following commands from the root of the frontend directory:
+Checkout the code and run the following commands from the root of the frontend directory:

 ```bash
 npm install